14 Top-Rated Things to Do in Vernon, BC

 Established in the same year that Canada became a country (1867), the ranch showcases more than a dozen historic buildings, many of which feature staff in period costumes.
 There's an original log cabin, the owner's residence, a schoolhouse, church, and cowboy bunkhouse.

 Sign up for whatever guided tours are being offered.
 See live demonstrations of ranching techniques.
-Hop on live farm animals for pony and trail rides.
+Hop on a complimentary wagon ride.
 From heritage tours to ghost tours, blacksmithing classes, and goat yoga, the ranch is not stuck in a moment of time but is a vibrant part of local community life.

 Supervised young children start on the basic Kiddie Slides and graduate to two intermediate slides.
-Once kids build up their confidence, they're ready to tackle Zoom Flumes, Ramp Slide, and Double Trouble.
+Once kids build up their confidence, the next thing to do is tackle Zoom Flumes, Ramp Slide, and Double Trouble.
 These slides are steeper and faster and, if you're a kid, that means only one thing: more fun!

 Address: 7921 Greenhow Road, Vernon, British Columbia